b3rito/smugglo/README.md

 # smugglo

-an easy to use script for wrapping files into self-dropping HTML payloads to bypass content filters
+An easy-to-use script for wrapping files into self-dropping HTML payloads to bypass content filters.

+**Version:** 1.0.0

 ## Features